Zylann/godot_voxel/doc/source/instancing.md

 ### Block LOD

-The range at which items spawn is based on the LOD system of the voxel terrain itself.
+The range at which items spawn is based on the LOD system of the voxel terrain itself, either on high-resolution chunks, or low-resolution ones.
 This is configured in the `lod_index` property of [VoxelInstanceLibraryItem](api/VoxelInstanceLibraryItem.md).
-For example, choosing `0` will make the item spawn at the closest range, and fade quickly in the distance.
-Higher indexes will spawn on a larger range, so will also start to appear earlier as the player gets closer.
-Instances spawn in the same "blocks" as the ground.
+For example, choosing `0` will make the item spawn on chunks of LOD0 at closest range, and fade quickly in the distance.
+Higher indexes will spawn on bigger chunks covering a larger range.

 ![Screenshot showing the effect of lod_index on the range of instances](images/instances_lod_index.webp)